 Memory Metal is the quiet workhorse of the Grid Network.
-It is an alloy that holds a handful of preset shapes and flips between them on a signal — heat, current, a tap from the operator — then holds the new shape with the rigidity of ordinary steel.
+It is an alloy that holds a handful of preset shapes and flips between them on a signal (heat, current, a tap from the operator) then holds the new shape with the rigidity of ordinary steel.
 A single part can serve as five, because the part itself changes.
-A tool rack that was a wrench at breakfast is a socket driver by lunch and a clamp by dinner.
+One tool reconfigures on demand into any of its stored shapes.
 The workshop holds less inventory, the dwelling holds less clutter, and the Blueprint Trade can ship one memory-metal design where the old world shipped dozens.

 Where it shows up ¶